etokheim/Udacity/README.md

 # Udacity
-My projects from Udacity's frontend nanodegree course.
-They are combined to avoid creating 20 separate repositories.
+My projects from Udacity's Front-End Web Developer Nanodegree.
+They are all combined into one repository.
+Now I've got one to rule them all!
 Forked repositories are added as nested repositories (submodules).

 ## Download
-When downloading you should use the --recursive command to include the submodules.
-Many of the files are actually just submodules (nested repositories)
+When downloading you should use the --recursive command which includes the submodules.
 ```bash
 git clone --recursive https://github.com/etokheim/Udacity.git
 ```

-Optionally, or if you didn't read the README file before cloning, you could do:
+Optionally, or if you didn't read the README file before cloning, you could do the following to add the remaining files after downloading the "master" repository:
 ```bash
 git clone https://github.com/etokheim/Udacity.git